GeyserMC/mappings-generator/README.md

 - Clone this repository locally: `git clone https://github.com/GeyserMC/mappings-generator`
 - Navigate to the `mappings-generator` directory.
-- Run `gradlew installServerJar`.
-This will download the needed resources, such as the Minecraft server jar along with deobfuscating it so it can be used with this project.
+- Run `gradlew installClientJar`.
+This will download the needed resources, such as the Minecraft client jar along with deobfuscating it so it can be used with this project.
-- If in an IDE such as IntelliJ, refresh your dependencies - this will then add the generated server jar to your dependencies.
+- If in an IDE such as IntelliJ, refresh your dependencies - this will then add the generated client jar to your dependencies.

 ## Running